On this course you won’t be asked to simply replicate what you’ve seen on screen, we want you to be an innovator and shape the future of television.

 You’ll be taught by professional practitioners, eminent media academic staff and industry-seasoned guest speakers, so by the end of your degree you’ll have gained a complementary blend of academic skills and industry-realistic practical ones.
 This ensures you’ll have a thorough understanding of the issues surrounding TV production, as well as all the practical skills you’ll need to soar into a career in the industry.

-96% of our final year students agree our staff are good at explaining things – join us on live chat now to find out more, or register to meet us at an Open Day.
+92% of our final year students agree our staff are good at explaining things whilst 90% also reported that the staff made the subject interesting – join us on live chat now to find out more, or register to meet us at an Open Day.

 All statistics shown throughout this page are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.